gvwilson/thirdbit/src/fiction/cloudherd/index.md

 He slid his sword into its scabbard.
 "I thought you were an assassin or something."

-"And I thought you were trying to run away like the *tralpa*."
+"And I thought you were trying to run away like the tralpa."
 Noxy put her hands on her hips and tried to match his glare.
 "Anyway, you shouldn't be down here.
 It's dangerous to go wandering around."